-Like all species of penguins, they are highly adapted for life in the sea.
-The feathers are dense; modified wings are used as flippers; the tail is used for steering; the body is streamlined to glide through the water.
-Most adults are sedentary, remaining with the colony when not at sea.
-Adults forage at sea from dawn to almost dusk.
-They feed singly, not as a cooperative group.
-Prey includes small fish (anchovies, squid, plankton, krill, seahorses, etc.), cephalopods and crustaceans.
+Most little blue penguin adults are sedentary, remaining with the colony when not at sea.
+Adults forage at sea from dawn to dusk.
+They feed alone, not as a cooperative group.
+Their prey includes small fish (anchovies, squid, plankton, krill, seahorses, etc.), cephalopods, and crustaceans.
 They often travel 8.7-12.4 miles (14-20 km) daily when searching for food but travel less when breeding.
-They can dive to 226 feet (69 m), but average approximately 98 feet (30 m).
-Fairy penguins remain offshore until dusk, at which time they cross the beach in tight groups and head to their own burrows.
+They can dive to 226 feet (69 m), but usually dive an average of 98 feet (30 m).
+Little blue penguins remain offshore until dusk, then cross the beach in tight groups to head to their own burrows.

-Fairy penguins are quite vocal and make a variety of calls for various situations.
-A "croon-like" call announces their territory at their burrow, "brays" often advertise for mates or to signal territory and "barks" are more common at sea.
-Most breeding pairs live in colonies, although some choose to nest on their own.
-Both parents dig the burrow, with the male often contributing more than the female.
-The burrow, averaging 16 inches (41 cm) in length, is often dug in sand or other soft soil.
-Grass is collected for lining the nest.
-In some areas, they may nest in crevices or caves in the rocks.
+Little blue penguins are quite vocal and make a variety of calls for various situations.
+Most breeding pairs live in colonies, though some nest on their own.
+Both parents dig the burrow, with the male contributing more than the female.
+The burrow, averaging 16 inches (41 cm) in length, is dug in sand or other soft soil.
+Grass is collected to line the nest.
+In some areas, they nest in crevices or caves in the rocks.

 The normal clutch is two white eggs which are incubated by both parents for 33-39 days.
 An average time of 68 hours between the laying of the first and second egg is reported, however, they normally hatch together.
 Chicks are first covered with gray down that is soon replaced with a second dark brown coat.
 The nesting period is between 54-63 days, with both parents tending the chicks.
 Within a few days after hatching, parents alternate, with one guarding the nest while the other forages for food.
 Chicks are fed regurgitated food.
 After two weeks, both parents forage for food each day, returning in the evening to feed the chicks.
-After approximately eight weeks, young fledglings are forced from the nest to fend for themselves antarctic at or near the South Pole, the area encompassing Antarctica and the Antarctic Ocean arc auricular patch binocular blubber to move in a curve or part or a circle a small area near the ear with distinctive coloration the use of both eyes the layer of fat found between the skin and muscle of animals that serves as an insulator and a food reserve brood patch brush-tailed skin on the underside of the belly that keeps eggs/chicks warm name given to the genus Pygoscelis ; their long tails are shaped like paint brushes carnivorous countershading that which eats flesh the protective coloration/camouflage of animals (lighter bellies and darker tops) creche ecstatic displays nursery signaling to attract a mate by throwing back the head, stretching wings and neck, giving out loud cries, etc. fjords narrow strips of sea bordered by cliffs plumage porpoising rookery all of the feathers covering a bird the leaping out of the water in an arc while swimming a breeding place for birds
+After approximately eight weeks, young fledglings are forced from the nest to fend for themselves.

-Fairy penguins are monogamous and usually return to the same colony each year, but often to different burrows.
-Parents actively defend their burrows, resulting in aggression such as posturing and calling, to slapping with flippers, pecking and shoving.
+Little blue penguins are monogamous and usually return to the same colony each year, but often to different burrows.
+Parents actively defend their burrows, resulting in aggressive behavior, including posturing, calling, slapping with flippers, pecking, and shoving.
 Sexual maturity is reached at two to three years of age.
-Life-span averages about seven years.
+The lifespan averages about seven years.

-Fairy penguins are found in the Southern Hemisphere in the waters of New Zealand and southern Australia.
+Little blue penguins are found in the Southern Hemisphere in the waters of New Zealand and southern Australia.
 They live in waters that range between 55-68 degrees F (13-20 degrees C).
-Fairy penguins feed in inshore waters around the coastlines and breeding islands and occasionally, out to the continental shelf.
+Little blue penguins feed in inshore waters around the coastlines and breeding islands and occasionally, out to the continental shelf.